lloan/wp-box-clone/README.md

 # wp-box-clone
-A Vagrant box for working with WordPress
+A vagrant box for working with WordPress